MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

    ![Set the password for the device account](images/sh2-account4.png)

 4. Assign the room with an Office 365 license.
-It’s recommended to assign the Office 365 **Meeting Room** license, which automatically enables the account for Microsoft Teams.
+It’s recommended to assign the Office 365 **Meeting Room** license, which automatically enables the account for Microsoft Teams and Skype for Business.

    ![Assign Office 365 license](images/sh2-account5.png)

+> [!NOTE]
+> If using Skype for Business, you will need to finalize setup via PowerShell -- Skype for Business Calendar: Set [Calendar Autoprocessing](#set-calendar-auto-processing) for this account.

 ## Create account using PowerShell